openstack-archive/bandit/README.rst

       --ignore-nosec        do not skip lines with # nosec comments -x EXCLUDED_PATHS, --exclude EXCLUDED_PATHS
                             Comma separated list of paths to exclude from scan.
+                            The path of "tests" is excluded by default.
 Note that these are in addition to the excluded paths provided in the config file.
       -b BASELINE, --baseline BASELINE
                             Path to a baseline report, in JSON format.
 Note: baseline reports must be output in one of the